pism/pism/doc/sphinx/climate_forcing/surface.rst

 .. list-table:: Notation used in :eq:`eq-debm-melt`
    :header-rows: 1
+   :widths: 2,4

    * - Quantity
      - Description

    * - `\Phi`
-     - Minimal solar elevation angle.
+     - Threshold for the solar elevation angle (:config:`surface.debm_simple.phi`).
 It is assumed that melt can occur only when the sun is above this angle.

    * - `\Delta t_{\Phi} / \Delta t`
      - Fraction of the day during which the sun is above the elevation angle `\Phi`